wilmoore/git-hub/readme.md

 ## COMMANDS

-  Omit the command (`git hub`) and you'll be taken directly to the main github page of your repo.
+  Omit the command (i.e. just type `git hub`) and you'll be taken directly to the main github page of your repo.

   `contributors`